Murder of Chong Kin Meng: Verdict and appeal

 On 3 February 1987, the trial judges - Justice Punch Coomaraswamy and Judicial Commissioner Chan Sek Keong - issued their written verdict.

 Justice Coomaraswamy, who read out the verdict in court, stated that the judges did not believe that Teo had killed Chong in self-defence.
 They were of the opinion that Teo had raised the wooden stool to hit Chong on the head repeatedly with violence and considerable force.
 Justice Coomaraswamy also pointed out that the victim was physically no match for Teo given her advanced age and Teo's larger, stronger physical attributes, hence there was no point for her to put herself in danger by attacking Teo.
 They also stated that even if Chong really did attack Teo with a knife, the harm he caused in retaliation was overly out of proportion compared to the type of harm expected when inflicted in self-defence, and it could only be seen as cruelty in the eyes of the court.
 Furthermore, the judges determined that Teo committed the offence of intentional murder to ensure that Chong would not identify him as a witness and therefore caused Chong's death in such a callous and ruthless manner.

 As such, the two judges found 26-year-old Teo Boon Ann guilty of murder, and awarded a death sentence to Teo.
 Under Singapore law, the death penalty was mandatory for murder and would be carried out by hanging if it was not commuted by the Court of Appeal or the President of Singapore.
 Teo was reportedly emotionless when he was sentenced to death, and there was no visible reaction from Teo's family and former girlfriend Tan, who were all present in court to hear the verdict.
 Teo was reportedly the first person to receive the death penalty in the year 1987 itself, after the previous year of 1986 when two death sentences were imposed to two people (including a woman), one for murder and another for drug trafficking.

 On 15 August 1988, 28-year-old Teo Boon Ann lost his appeal against the death sentence and murder conviction, after the Court of Appeal's three judges upheld that the trial court had correctly rejected Teo's claims of self-defence since Teo had indeed cruelly killed Chong and caused excessive harm to the victim.

 Execution

-On 20 April 1990, 30-year-old Teo Boon Ann was put to death at Changi Prison for killing 66-year-old Chong Kin Meng.
+On 20 April 1990, 30-year-old Teo Boon Ann was put to death at Changi Prison for killing 66-year-old Chong Kin Meng back in 1983.
 Around ten days after Teo's hanging, the Singapore Prison Service confirmed to the press that Teo's sentence had been carried out on that date itself at dawn, as per the death warrant issued for Teo.
 The case of Chong's murder was also mentioned to be the first case where police deployed a new fingerprint technology to identify the suspect behind Chong's murder and enable the successful prosecution of Teo for murder.